SACHSTech/careers-in-computer-science-Stefantu17/README.md

 Web Developers can be classified under 3 terms; frontend, backend, and full-stack.
 Frontend developers work on the design and look of a website, Backend developers work on the functionality and data processing of a website, and Full-Stack combines the two.

 ### Education Requirements
 As Web Developers need to be well-rounded in programming and mathematics.
 A Bachelor's Degree in Mathematics, Computer Science or related subject will prepare an individual for Web Development.
-Most Companies will require applicants to have a Bachelor's Degree or equivalent Job Experience to prove technical and non-technical ability
+Most Companies will require applicants to have a Bachelor's Degree or equivalent Job Experience to prove technical and non-technical ability.

 ### Required Technical Skills